 On the other side of the Plenty River lies the Shire of Nillumbik (www.visitnillumbik.com.au) which encompasses most of the area known locally as The Diamond Valley.
 There are heritage trails to discover, an environmental community farm to explore, miniature railway to ride, adventure playground to play in and a variety of community events, festivals and many colourful community markets.

 Whether you and your family enjoy walking or cycling, Nillumbik has got you covered.
-The Aqueduct trails joins the Research Trail to form a 10.2km trail loop around Research and Eltham North.
+There is a trail that takes you from Hurstbridge to Eltham, then join the Main Yarra Trail all the way into the CBD.
 There are playgrounds, picnic and BBQ facilities located along the trail.
 Or you can explore the Gawa Wurundjeri Resource Trail, which is a self guided, 340m loop walking trail.
 Markers explain how the Wurundjeri clan lived near the creek and used the land to obtain bush foods, medicines, implements, shelter and clothes.
 The trail introduces visitors to the indigenous flora and fauna, including manna gums, Lomandra (used to weave baskets) and wombat burrows.

-At Edendale Community Environment Farm you can say hello to our guinea pigs and farm animals, including sheep and goats, enjoy the child-friendly spiral garden or wander through the sustainably-grown vegetable gardens and fruit orchard to get ideas on what you can do in your own garden.
+At Edendale Community Environment Farm you can say hello to farm animals, enjoy the child-friendly spiral garden or wander through the sustainably-grown vegetable gardens and fruit orchard to get ideas on what you can do in your own garden.
 You can play in the large sandpit under the shade of the trees or choose from a range of self-guided children’s activities like our clipboard activities which will take you around the farm to learn a little on this journey.
-You can also bring a picnic and enjoy the open lawn spaces or undercover shelters.
+Bring a picnic and enjoy the open lawn spaces or undercover shelters.
 The Diamond Valley Railway is one of the world’s best Miniature Railways.
 Enjoy a 12-15 minute ride around the 2 kilometre line that passes over numerous bridges and through tunnels.

 The Eltham North Adventure Playground caters to children of all ages and abilities.
 The playground is very close to Edendale, just a few minutes along the bike path and across the bridge.
 There is good parking, toilets, swings and the Liberty Swing.
 There are also plenty of spots for BBQs (onsite) and picnics, flying fox, water play areas and a new cubby section.
 A large shed structure provides shelter to most of the play equipment for year round play.